 Cycling and running are both popular aerobic exercises that almost anyone can enjoy.
 If you are trying to decide between hitting the pavement on foot or giving your bike a ‘spin,’ there are a few things you should know.
 Read on to find out which is better when it comes to these factors in the battle of cycling vs. running.

 By participating in aerobic or cardiovascular exercises regularly, you are teaching your heart to pump blood and oxygen throughout your body more efficiently.
 All aerobic exercises are good for your heart.
 In fact, moderate aerobic exercise for thirty minutes a day, five days a week has been proven to be the most efficient way to exercise, one study says.
 The difference between running and cycling for cardiovascular health is this—since cycling is a low-impact cardio workout, you can do it every single day if you really want to (though we recommend giving yourself some rest time to recover and repair your muscles regularly).
 However, running can be a little more damaging to your joints, so we recommend running no more than three to four times per week if you are a beginner.
-One way to get the best of both worlds is to mix running and cycling with your strength training routine, leaving a balanced exercise regimen.
+One way to get the best of both worlds is to mix running and cycling maybe even a beginner spin class with your strength training routine, leaving a balanced exercise regimen.

 One of the major benefits of cycling is that you can strength train on the bike.
 If you take an indoor cycling class, you will learn exercises to work your arms, legs, core, and almost everything in-between.
 By pushing the pedals down, and—what many people forget—pulling the pedals back up, you are working the fronts and backs of your legs as well.
 This makes cycling much more effective for muscle building than running.
 Not to say that you will not get any “gains” from running, but they will almost all be in your legs.
 Neither of these exercises beats out strength training for muscle building, but they are a great supplement in your workout schedule.